G3N3SYS1/Image_Retrieval_System/README.md

 #### 2. Batch processing of images
 This method is used for handling the addition of directories containing single or multiple image file(s).
 ```
-# default format in this code is "id-PLATE_NUMBER_*.jpg", change the code below in matcher.py if you need to change the type of format
+# default format in this code is "id-Vehicle_Model_*.jpg", change the code below in matcher.py if you need to change the type of format

 for img_file in image_files:
-    # Extract plate number from filename (adjust parsing logic as needed)
+    # Extract vehicle model from filename (adjust parsing logic as needed)
-    plate_number = img_file.split('_')[0]
+    vehicle_model = img_file.split('_')[0]
-    plate_number = plate_number.split('-')[1]
+    vehicle_model = vehicle_model.split('-')[1]
-    if plate_number not in plate_groups:
+    if vehicle_model not in vehicle_groups:
-        plate_groups[plate_number] = []
+        vehicle_groups[vehicle_model] = []
-    plate_groups[plate_number].append(img_file)
+    vehicle_groups[vehicle_model].append(img_file)
 ```
 #### 3. Recognize unknown car
-This function will run a similarity calculation that compares the given undervehicle image and compares it with existing images that were previously registered and written inside feature_cache.json file.
+This function will run a similarity calculation that compares the query image and compares it with existing images that were previously registered and written inside feature_cache.json file.
 The result of the calculations will pull up the top 5 most similar results as compared to the query image.
 The results will then be saved and can be found inside "output\\comparison".

 #### 4. View stored vehicles
-This function will show the list of all registered undervehicle images found inside "output\\images".
-The list is sorted in alphabetical manner with respect to their car plate.
+This function will show the list of all registered images found inside "output\\images".
+The list is sorted in alphabetical manner with respect to their vehicle.

 #### 5. View one stored vehicle
-Similar to the aforementioned, this function shows only a single registered undervehicle image of choice instead of the complete list.
-It utilizes file explorer to open "output\\images\\{car plate inserted}"
+Similar to the aforementioned, this function shows only a single registered image of choice instead of the complete list.
+It utilizes file explorer to open "output\\images\\{vehicle inserted}"

 #### 6. Modify stored vehicle
-This function will list out all the registered car plates as written inside the feature_cache.json file.
-The user can then choose which specific car plate they would like to modify and replace the existing car plate accordingly.
+This function will list out all the registered vehicles as written inside the feature_cache.json file.
+The user can then choose which specific vehicle they would like to modify and replace the existing vehicle accordingly.
 The user may also change the filepath if they wishes to do so.

 #### 7. Delete stored vehicle
-This function aims to delete only one selected undervehicle image.
+This function aims to delete only one selected vehicle image.

 #### 8. Delete vehicles in batches
-Similar to the aforementioned, this function lets user delete undervehicle images in batches.
+Similar to the aforementioned, this function lets user delete vehicle images in batches.

 ### Visualization.py
 *This file contains the VisulizationHandler class, which is responsible for creating the layout of images and plot them accordingly.
 It is then passed onto ImageViewer class, which creates a tkinter window for the user to view the images.*